 5. Isotoner Spandex Gloves

-Pros: SmartDRI technology repels water, while SmarTouch technology allows you to text with them on.
+Pros: SmartDRI technology repels water, while SmarTouch technology allows you to text with these on.
+A soft stretch fleece lining provides superior warmth.
+These also feature vegan leather patches on the palm, thumb, pointer fingers and middle fingers to enhance grip.

 Cons: They may fit a little snug.

-These fingerless gloves are designed with a warm wool-acrylic blend and a pigskin leather patch on the palm to prevent slipping.
+This convertible style is crafted with a warm, quick-drying wool-acrylic blend and an anti-slip pigskin leather patch on the palm to improve your grip.

-Pros: They’re offered in four colors.
-A piece of secure Velcro on the back keeps the mitten cover secure so you can also wear these as fingerless gloves.
-They contain 3M Thinsulate insulation.
+Pros: A plush fleece lining and 3M Thinsulate insulation ensure hands stay toasty.
+A strip of secure Velcro on the back keeps the mitten cover secure so you can also wear these as fingerless gloves, too.
+They’re offered in four colors, including dark gray and beige.

 Cons: Some may wish they were more flexible.